Montessori Parenting: Raising Independent and Confident Children

 Preparing the Environment

-The Montessori approach emphasizes a carefully prepared environment that supports the child’s natural development.
+The Montessori approach emphasizes a carefully prepared environment that supports the child’s development.
 Here are some tips for creating a Montessori-friendly environment at home for younger children:

 • Provide child-sized furniture and materials that are accessible to the child, such as a montessori weaning table or montessori high chair, and a montessori floor bed.